top of page

 Guided walk time: 10:00

-Details: A circular walk, starting and ending at Forest Hill Station, that offers a real challenge for more committed walkers that will take walkers on a route to explore all the different nature reserves in the area, which will be opening just for the purpose, and will include a welcome introduction and history of each one.
+Details: A circular walk, starting and ending at Forest Hill Station, that offers a proper challenge for more committed walkers that will take walkers on a route that will explore all the different nature reserves in the area, which will be opening just for the purpose, and will include a welcome introduction and history of each one.
 The walk will be around 6 miles, with around 30-45 minutes maximum spent in each reserve space, so this could take a little time, but will be a unique opportunity to get to know more about the local history, green spaces and biodiversity.

 Link: click here for the route on GoJauntly